kytta/pretty-money/README.md

 ## Development

 If you want to improve pretty-money, create your own fork of it or just play around with the developer build, here's all you need to know:

-- `npm run dev` to start a dev server, which will automatically build the library after you change the source and output it to `./dist/pretty-money.dev.js`
+- `yarn dev` to start a dev server, which will automatically build the library after you change the source and output it to `./dist/`
-- `npm run build` to build the production-ready minified version of the library and output it to `./dist/pretty-money.umd.js` and `./dist/pretty-money.esm.js`
+- `yarn build` to build the production-ready minified version of the library and output it to `./dist/`
-- `npm run test` to build the project and run all tests, which include:
+- `yarn test` to build the project and run all tests, which include:
-  - `npm run test:lint` to check the code formatting with ESLint (this won't auto fix errors)
+  - `yarn test:lint` to check the code formatting with ESLint (this **won't** auto fix errors)
-  - `npm run test:unit` to run the Jest unit tests
+  - `yarn test:unit` to run the uvu unit tests and calculate coverage
-  - `npm run test:size` to check the size
+  - `yarn test:size` to check the size

 There are no peer dependencies and other extra requirements.
 Any help is welcome when it keeps things simple and small.

+## License

+MIT © 2019-2021 Nikita Karamov